 However, I was being honest and told her frankly that I carried no experience in writing and the only reason I was attending the interview was that the HR told me that it was just like writing an essay.

 She smiled at my response and eventually, I was selected for the interview, even though I didn’t answer most of her questions.
 Perhaps my writing style was acceptable to her.

 Anyway, I officially became a content writer in mid-2009.
 I worked in the company for a few months and then joined another new one and so the journey of being a professional content writer has been in motion since then.

-I want to tell you that since 2009, I have been writing.
-I have not replaced it with another relatively more lucrative career option.
-I don’t know why but I remained with writing.
+Since 2009, I have been writing.
+I have not replaced it with a relatively more lucrative career option.
+No idea why but I remained with writing.

 I would like to highlight that I was tenacious or tenaciously followed the writing for the last twelve years.
 In these periods, though I waded through challenges, criticisms, mockery, and ravings of naysayers, I kept on writing.

 Over the years of my writing journey, one of the best valuable lessons I have learned in writing is that it requires your tenacity, it warrants your loyalty and it demands your love for it.
 I personally believe that writing should be embraced in your life rather than considering it an imposition on your life.

 Anything that is imposed on your life doesn’t stay with you forever, given you have no true respect or love for it.

 WRITING IS ALL ABOUT LOVING IT TO THE CORE.
 UNCONDITIONALLY!

 When you embrace writing lovingly, it loves you back and then you get better at it, eventually.
 I always say that choose your writing out of love.
 If you choose it out of compulsion, it will soon become a compunction.